japila-books/spark-sql-internals/docs/spark-sql-BroadcastMode.md

 Used when:

-* `BroadcastExchangeExec` is requested for link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#relationFuture[relationFuture] for the first time (when `BroadcastExchangeExec` is requested to link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#doPrepare[prepare for execution] as part of link:spark-sql-SparkPlan.adoc#executeQuery[executing a physical operator])
+* `BroadcastExchangeExec` is requested for link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#relationFuture[relationFuture] for the first time (when `BroadcastExchangeExec` is requested to link:spark-sql-SparkPlan-BroadcastExchangeExec.adoc#doPrepare[prepare for execution] as part of link:SparkPlan.md#executeQuery[executing a physical operator])

 * `HashedRelationBroadcastMode` is requested to link:spark-sql-HashedRelationBroadcastMode.adoc#transform[transform] internal rows (and build a link:spark-sql-HashedRelation.adoc#apply[HashedRelation])